Renovation & Design

 A fence postscript

-Marc LaBossiere 3 minute read Yesterday at 2:00 AM CDT
+Marc LaBossiere 3 minute read Preview

 During a recent backyard deck upgrade and partial fence replacement project, the homeowners forgot to include one other section of fence that needed to be replaced.
 Luckily it was a fairly short section and I was able to squeeze the job into my summer schedule.